Dyalog/HttpCommand/README.md

 # HttpCommand
-A utility to manage HTTP requests from APL
+A utility to manage HTTP requests from APL.
+Documentation, though still under construction, can be found [here](https://dyalog.github.io/HttpCommand).